unicoe/pedestrain_detection/report.md

 ##### 3.3.1.4 Calculating the Mean Average Precision

-When testing, compute precision and recall (for each class) accumulately and draw percision over recall graph:
+When testing, compute precision and recall (for each class) accumulatively and draw precision over recall graph:

 ![pr](images/pr.png)